 Get serious about your retirement plans regardless of your age!

-The last thing the young want to think about is getting old, and yet unless your life is cut short, like it or not there’s no getting away from it, old age is going to creep up on us all.
-Regardless of all the financial advice and warnings out there regarding the necessity to save, invest money and prepare for the future and retirement, the chances are most young people will either ignore it or make minimal effort to prepare for their future.
-The problem is that future that you’d rather not think about is soon staring you in the face, that future that most are totally unprepared for.
+And the chances are most young people will either ignore it or make minimal effort to prepare for their future.
+The problem is that future that you’d rather not think about is soon staring you in the face, and it’s a future that most are totally unprepared for.
 Then what do you do?

 Old age comes around whether your ready or not!